 Civil unrest/Political tension

-Violent protests and strikes over Nepal's new draft constitution have occurred in parts of the country.
-It is possible these protests could reoccur continue over coming months.
+Although the violent protests and strikes over Nepal's new draft constitution that occurred in parts of the country have abated, it is possible these protests could reoccur over coming months.

 Curfews may also be enforced throughout Nepal at short notice.
 If this occurs, you should follow the instructions of local authorities, observe any curfews and seek advice from your tour company on safety and security issues.

 A number of violent incidents, including bomb attacks, have occurred at crowded locations and on public transport throughout the country.
 In 2013, an explosion at a Government office in the Sarlahi district near the border with India, injured 12 people.